 No one wants to think about something bad happening to them.
 But when you’re self-employed, having a financial buffer for an unexpected employment situation could be the make-or-break decision that helps you to avoid business closure or even bankruptcy.
 Taking away the stress of the unknown leaves you with more time to focus on what you do best: serving your customers and clients.

 Ready for some added peace of mind?
-Apply today for “no exam” income insurance from Asteya.
+Apply today for “no exam” disability insurance from Asteya.